fjelltopp/ckanext-auth/README.md

+# Warning
+This fork uses extension [ckanext-emailasusername](https://github.com/fjelltopp/ckanext-emailasusername) to enable logging it with ckan username or e-mail

+#README

 Use CKAN  as an auth service in your application.

 It adds a new `user_login` action to the CKAN API so that you can call it for authentication of a user from a third party application: